vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 There are multiple way to store data in intent, you can use a explicit bundle and set bundle using putExtra, or you can directly use putExtra.

-**putExtra** is the method which is use to store data in intent object.
-You can store variety of data  be it string, char, Boolean, Bundle etc. This data is set as key value pair which you can retrieve in the called activity.
+**putExtra** is the method which is used to store data in intent object.
+You can store a variety of data  be it string, char, Boolean, Bundle etc. This data is set as key value pair which you can retrieve in the called activity.

-Lets see this example:
+Let's see this example:

 		openNewActivity.putExtra("UserName", "Pranay");
 		openNewActivity.putExtra("isRegistered", true);